mCRL2org/mCRL2/doc/sphinx/source/user_manual/build_instructions/prerequisites.rst

 .. _boost: http://www.boost.org

 The mCRL2 sources use libraries from the |boost|_ collection (or a more recent version).
-The following libraries are required:

-- *filesystem*
-- *serialization*
-- *signals*
-- *regex*
-- *system*
+The build only depends on the Boost header files, and does not link to any boost libraries.

 .. admonition:: Windows
    :class: platform-specific win

    .. warning::

-      Only a 32-bit version is freely available at the time of writing.
+      Only a 32-bit binary version is freely available at the time of writing.
 For 64-bit versions, :doc:`compile the Boost libraries yourself <boost>`.

-   To install *Boost*, follow the steps below.
+   To install a binary version of *Boost*, follow the steps below.

    - Download *BoostPro* from http://www.boostpro.com/download/
    - Install file after downloading.
-   - Install all static runtime libraries (Debug/Release, Multi/Single thread)
+   - Install all header files.
-     for the compiler you are using.
-   - Select the required *Boost* packages.

 .. _osx-boost: